Szi1991/szoverfi_exam_2/task3/task.md

 ### Style

 - Use the font [Libre Baskerville](https://fonts.google.com/specimen/Libre+Baskerville) on the page.
-The font size of the root element (`html`) should be 16px.
+The font size of the root element (`html`) should be 16px.ok
-- The background color of the page should be `#f9f5f0` and the text's color should be `#45171d`.
+- The background color of the page should be `#f9f5f0` and the text's color should be `#45171d`.ok
 - The page should be 600px wide at most, and it should be aligned center on the page.
-There should be a `2rem` space between the top of the viewport and the page's content, also a `1rem` left and right space even on small screen sizes.
+There should be a `2rem` space between the top of the viewport and the page's content, also a `1rem` left and right space even on small screen sizes.ok
 - There should be `1rem` gap between three parts (header, main, footer).
 - The title of the page should be `2rem` large and it should be bold.
 - The list of the book summaries should be separated with a `1rem` gap.